 My week began with learning songs for an upcoming gig.

 I usually like to have a setlist under my fingers long before a gig, but due to my previous busy week, I wasn’t able to do so.

 The key to being a successful musician is preparation.
 Everything boils down to how organized you are.

 I was booked to be the guitarist in a house band for a weekly jam.
 That in itself requires you to have an incredibly large repertoire before you even consider the house band sets!

-To familiarise myself with the tracks, I began to prepare by listening through every song on the set list.
+To familiarise myself with the tracks, I began to prepare by listening to every song on the setlist.

 I created a Spotify playlist that I could listen to throughout the week just to internalize structures etc.

 The next stage?
 Learn the set.